A step-by-step, visual explainer of forward noise and reverse denoising in modern diffusion models.

 The red planet.

-A simulation showing the true scale difference between Saturn and Neptune.
+The true scale difference between Saturn and Neptune.